redhotpenguin/netflix_obs/README.md

 ## Overview

 Hello!
 I spent between 4-5 hours to develop this solution to the observability exercise.
 I chose Go as the implementation language since I'm a bit faster to develop there than Java (and time was of the essence), yet many of the data structures and methods will be similar to a Java based approach.
 I have provided three implementations, a simple version for a single processor implementation, an implementation using Go channels and goroutines (worker threads) for the multi-processor implementation, and a distributed implementation using UDP for gossip between hosts.
 There are some limitations to this approach, but it was quick to implement a feature complete solution.
+In a production situation, I would refactor functionality between the three approaches, but for this exercise I created a new implementation containing the previous structure.

 ## Running the solution